SeniorDesign2023/Slippi_Stats/status/status1.md

 5) Confidence:
   Beckham Carver:

   Kyle Lofthus: 5/5 I am confident we will be able to complete the project pitch.
-There are a couple "extras"
-                    That we have listed as things to add and work on if we have time to do so.
+There are a couple "extras" that we have listed as things to add and work on if we have time to do so.
 Those I am less sure on, but the main project I am confident we can complete.

-  Ben Wilkin:
-  Zachary Crimmel:
+  Ben Wilkin: I am confident in our ability to tackle this project.
+I think we are getting to a great start by meeting with one of the project leads.
+We have been given some valuable guidance that will helpus get on the right track.
+I along with everyone else will have to learn new languages but we have enough relevant experience to make that process relatively conformatable.

+  Zachary Crimmel:  9/10 I am really confident in this groups ability to tackle this project.
+We all have an interest in SSBM and are all interested in the project.
+My only point of concern is dealing with new languages and frameworks like Typescript and Electron.
+Though there is no more concern	than learning any new language or framework so I am confident we will be able to complete it.

   Michael Stoll:

 6) Group Dynamics: There have not been any problems among members of the group and the group dynamics have